-1. Drop your bags at Schiphol Airport or Central Station – overnight layover Amsterdam
+1. Drop your bags at Schiphol Airport or Central Station – Layover by Night Amsterdam

 You do not want to stroll around with your luggage, but taking a hotel just for your luggage is really wasting your money.
 Amsterdam Schiphol Airport has lockers in which you can store your luggage.
 So get to the lockers at the Airport which are located on the lower level between the arrival halls.
 Medium sized bag 24-hour storage will cost you EUR 8 and may be paid by card.
 We recommend using the luggage storage at Schiphol Airport and not the one from Central Station as the latter is closed from 1 AM to 5 AM, is further away and is the same price.